Friday, July 31, 2009

 — The 22nd annual Gays in Comics panel Saturday night brought Comic-Con 2009 to a close for us.
 This year's participants included stalwarts Andy Mangels, Greg Rucka, Gail Simone and Phil Jimenez, plus newbies Perry Moore and Sina Grace.
 Moore is author of the very good novel Hero, which features a teenager coming to terms with both his super powers and his homosexuality.
 He revealed Showtime may be picking up a proposed TV series based on the book.

 Grace was the youngest panel member, and held his own impressively.
 I'm planning to get a hold of his self-published illustrated novels Books with Pictures and the Orange County-set Cedric Hollows in Dial M for Magic.
-All had typically honest and inspirational things to say about their professional experiences as gay or lesbian artists, writers and/or artists who inspired them, and their hopes for the future of LGBT comics.
+All had typically honest and inspirational things to say about their professional experiences as gay or lesbian artists, writers and/or artists who inspired them, and their hopes for the future of GLBT comics.

 All in all, another full and fabulous weekend was had at Comic-Con International!